antoha1834/SeeSharpLogger/README.md

 [Timestamp] [i] [Update] Now the color for LogState.Info is blue!
 [Timestamp] [ERROR] [Main] Now the errors have become even more scary
 ```

+## 💬 Feedback
+Got any thoughts, ideas, or found a bug?
+You can freely open an [issue](https://github.com/antoha1834/SeeSharpLogger/issues) or start a [discussion](https://github.com/antoha1834/SeeSharpLogger/discussions) — I'd love to hear from you!